ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 - [L1CrossDomainMessenger](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L1/L1CrossDomainMessenger.sol):
-  This contract is used for sending messages between Ethereum and Optimism.
+  The `L1CrossDomainMessenger` contract is used for sending messages between Ethereum and Optimism.
 Those messages may or may not have assets attached to them.
 - [L1StandardBridge](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L1/L1StandardBridge.sol):
-  This contract uses `L1CrossDomainMessenger` to transfer ETH and ERC-20 tokens between Ethereum and Optimism.
+  The `L1StandardBridge` contract uses `L1CrossDomainMessenger` to transfer ETH and ERC-20 tokens between Ethereum and Optimism.